SerialSniffyHeck3r/Analysis-of-Sega-X-Men-Game-Reset-Logic/readme.md

 - how the 68000 CPU boots
 - how the game uses RAM and a “magic value” to detect that you pressed RESET instead of power‑cycling the console

-The goal is to stay at around **C1‑level English**: not overly academic, but still precise and technical enough for people who enjoy this kind of hardware/software archaeology.

 ---

 ## The infamous “RESET THE COMPUTER!” moment